-If you require transport for a child with an Education Health and Care Plan (EHCP) or have a query about transport for a child who attends a Special School or a Resourced Unit within a mainstream school, please contact the Special Educational Needs team on 0151 934 2347 or email: email@example.com
+If you require transport for a child with an Education Health and Care Plan (EHCP) or have a query about transport for a child who attends a Special School or a Resourced Unit within a mainstream school, please contact the Travel Support Team on 0151 934 3399 or by email

-If you require transport to a mainstream school please see the information below.
+If your child does not have an EHCP and you would like to apply for transport to a mainstream school please see the information below.

 Parents and carers are responsible for ensuring that their children attend school regularly and on time.
 Most pupils in Sefton:

 - walk to school, accompanied if necessary, by a parent/carer; or

 - travel to school on public transport; or